xisiot/lora-system/README.md

 ## License

-LoRa system is distributed under the MIT license.
+LoRa system is distributed under the GPL-3.0 license.
 See also [License](https://github.com/xisiot/lora-system/blob/master/LICENSE)